whitemike889/dagger/tutorial/10-deposit-after-login.md

         the `Account` instance we pass as an argument should be requestable by any [`@Inject`] constructor, [`@Binds`] method, or [`@Provides`] method in this subcomponent.
 *   We have a module that declares the subcomponent.
-Include this module in _another component_ will make the [`@Subcomponent.Factory`] available there.
+Including this module in _another component_ will make the [`@Subcomponent.Factory`] available there.
     That's our bridge between the two components.